GMOD/tabix-js/README.md

 })

-// get an array of lines in the specified region const lines = await tbiIndexed.getLines('ctgA',200,300)
+// get an array of lines in the specified region const lines = [] await tbiIndexed.getLines('ctgA',200,300, line => lines.push(line))
+// lines is now an array of strings, which are data lines.
+// commented (meta) lines are skipped.
+// line strings do not include any trailing whitespace characters.

-// get the number of lines in the file (header, comment, and whitespace lines excluded) const numLines = await tbiIndex.lineCount()
+// get the approximate number of data lines in the
+// file for the given reference sequence, excluding header, commenat, and whitespace lines const numLines = await tbiIndex.lineCount('ctgA')
 ```

 ## API